Manojkl/Cost_To_Consumers-CTC/AGI/AssumptionAgent/Readme.md

 # AssumptionAgent

-A Agent that helps to give the assumptions/context to be made when generating the output for a input prompt.
+A Agent that helps to give the assumptions/context to be made when generating the output for an input prompt.

-- A predefined prompt that works for particular LLMs and particular task that gives out response such that the probability of correct response is high.
+- A predefined prompt that works for particular LLMs and particular tasks that gives out responses such that the probability of a correct response is high.
+- Ask the user by giving a dropdown to select the assumptions to be made
 - ...etc